Are all seeds in an apple genetically identical?

 It is possible to grow an apple tree from an apple seed.
 Apple seeds need to be exposed to cool, moist conditions before they will germinate.
 The cool, moist requirement can be accomplished by planting apple seeds outdoors in fall.
 Plant the seeds 1/2 inch deep.

-READ ALSO: How long will it take to transition to renewable energy?
+READ ALSO: How long does DHL Express take from China to USA?

 Are all apples clones?